 Outcome 4: On completion of this unit, the student should be able to analyse and evaluate a performance of a drama work by Australian practitioners.

 - Drama journal

 - Performance

 - Written analysis and evaluation

+- an oral presentation

+- a multimedia presentation

+- responses to structured questions.

 Unit 3: Devised ensemble performance